 Quincy is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-One downside of living in Quincy, however, is that residents on average have to contend with a long commute, spending on average 33.98 minutes every day commuting to work.
+One downside of living in Quincy, however, is that residents on average have to contend with a long commute, spending on average 34.77 minutes every day commuting to work.
 It is, however, a pedestrian-friendly city.
 Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
 In addition, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Quincy is an extremely ethnically-diverse city.
 The people who call Quincy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Quincy residents report their race to be White, followed by Asian.
-Important ancestries of people in Quincy include Irish, Italian, English, German, French and Polish.
+Important ancestries of people in Quincy include Irish, Italian, English, German, and French.

 The most common language spoken in Quincy is English.
 Other important languages spoken here include Chinese and Vietnamese.